practicalli/clojure/docs/automation/make.md

 > `:test/env` adds libraries to run Kaocha and libraries used to run unit tests.  `:package/uberjar` runs a tool that creates an uberjar.

-## Clean target - hiding command failure
+## Clean target - hiding command errors

 The clean target should remove files and directories created by the build (compile) process, to ensure a consistent approach to building each time.